mfaisalkhatri/selenium-ai-test-generator/README.md

 ## 💡 Best Practices

 * When using OpenAI, Keep temperature low (0.2–0.3) for stable outputs
-* Use Ollama for unlimited local generation
+* Use Ollama for unlimited local test script generation
 * Use OpenAI for higher quality scripts
 * Never commit `.env` or `venv`